You are here

 Rule 10.
 Recording of proceedings

-(A) A record shall be made of traffic, criminal, civil and small claims proceedings by audio electronic recording device.
+(A) The court shall record all traffic, criminal, civil and small claims courtroom proceedings by audio electronic recording device.
 In the event a party desires recording by stenographic means, such party must arrange for the presence and advance payment of a court reporter and further file a written motion requesting that such individual be named as the official reporter for the hearing.

 (C) A party may have a full or partial transcript prepared from the court tape(s) by arranging for the presence and advance payment of a court reporter to prepare the same.
 The expense relating to the transcript shall be the responsibility of the requesting party.